 b) For incomplete courses, the alternative grade submitted will be used for average purposes.

 c) Absences from final examinations, other than those for which a deferred examination has been granted, will be counted as zero, or grade to that point.

 - Students with averages minimally above these averages may receive a letter advising them of their situation.

 - Students may drop a course at any time, but should note carefully that a course dropped after the deadline to withdraw from classes (see Important Dates section) is regarded as a failed course, and that a mark of zero or grade to that point will be used in the calculation of the student's Sessional Weighted Average.
 Exceptions will be made when the course is dropped on medical grounds, or for other reasons approved by the Assistant Dean.

 Study Abroad Opportunities

-The College of Kinesiology participates in exchange programs with the University of Queensland in Brisbane, Australia and with the University of Bath in Bath, U.K. Only students registered in Kinesiology are eligible.
+The College of Kinesiology participates in exchange programs with the University of Queensland in Brisbane, Australia.
+Only students registered in Kinesiology are eligible.
 For details, see the Student Academic Advisor.